-World AIDS Day (December 1st) is just around the corner and along with the traditional candle light vigil and memorial service, this year will see a brand event to help bring people together to mark this important day.
+World AIDS Day (December 1st) is just around the corner.
+Along with the traditional candle light vigil and memorial service, this year will see QPP organise a new event to help bring people together to mark this important day.

-For the first time, Brisbane will host a red ribbon fun run where participants will be able to join a 5km fun run along the banks of the Brisbane River around New Farm Park on Saturday 28 November.
+For the first time, Brisbane will host a red ribbon fun run.
+Participants will join a 5 kilometre fun run along the banks of the Brisbane River around New Farm Park on Saturday 28 November.

-The run is free to enter and is open to anyone who would like to participate regardless of age or fitness, with pets also encouraged to join in the fun.
-All participants are encouraged to wear red (the redder the better), with a prize for best dressed.
-All funds raised on the day will be donated to THE HOPE Fund which provides support to people living with HIV (PLHIV) in Queensland who are in need.
+Organisers encourage all participants to wear red (the redder the better), with a prize for best dressed.
+All funds raised on the day go to support THE HOPE Fund which provides support to people in need living with HIV (PLHIV) in Queensland.

-The Red Run will begin at the New Farm Park Ferry Terminal at 7:00am on Saturday 28 November with participants meeting at 6:45am.
+The Red Run begins at the New Farm Park Ferry Terminal at 7:00am on Saturday 28 November.
+Participants should arrive onsite to meet by 6:45am.

 For more information about World AIDS Day events around Queensland please visit www.qldworldaidsday.org.au.

 Check out the QPP website for more info.

 QN Magazine | For the latest lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ) news in Australia, visit qnews.com.au.
 Check out our latest magazines or find us on Facebook, Twitter, Instagram and YouTube.